-Medical and clinical care is a room, area, or building that does not provide overnight patient care and that is used to promote the condition of being sound in body or mind through medical, dental, or psychological examination and treatment, including, but not limited to, laboratories and treatment facilities.
+Medical and clinical care is a non "I" occupancy room $\underline{or}{\overline{t}}$ area, $\overline{or}$ in a building that does not provide overnight patient care and that is used to promote the condition of being sound in body or mind provide physical and mental care through medical, dental, or psychological examination and treatment, including, but not limited to, laboratories and treatment spaces facilities.

-Medical buildings and clinics is a building that does not provide overnight patient care and that is used to promote the condition of being sound in body or mind through medical, dental, or psychological examination and treatment, including, but not limited to, laboratories and treatment facilities.
+Medical buildings and clinics is a building where medical and clinical care is provided overnight patient care and that is used to promote the condition of being sound in body or mind through medical, dental, or psychological examination and treatment, including, but not limited to, laboratories and treatment facilities.